Weekend Getaway to Twin Cities Gateway

 Learn the basics of the sport at a two-hour Learn to Curl clinic where the emphasis is on hands-on engagement, so you’ll be throwing rocks and sweeping ice in no time.
 You can also hang out at the bar that overlooks the ice and enjoy a relaxing cocktail.

 For a wide array of sports, options head to the world’s largest amateur sports facility, the National Sports Center in Blaine.
 It’s home to soccer, football, cycling, golf, lacrosse, hockey, skating, ultimate disc, rugby, baseball, softball, broomball, volleyball, basketball and more.
 NSC boasts two indoor field sports facilities and an impressive 52 fields for outdoor field sports.
 Its Victory Links Golf Course is Minnesota’s only PGA Tour-designed public golf course.
 Schwan Super Rink is the world’s largest ice arena complex with eight sheets of ice under one roof.
-The 250-meter, all-wood Velodrome hosts high-level cycling events, as well as classes for first-timers who want to experience cycling around a track, pitched 42-degrees in the corners.

 What’s fun solo can be even more fun with a group.
 Metro Gun Club in Blaine offers a variety of indoor and outdoor shooting options, whether or not you own a gun, whether you’ve never shot before or are an experienced shooter.
 The 14-lane indoor shooting range accommodates pistols and rifles.
 Trap and skeet fields for shotguns include a duck tower, four different five-stand sporting clay courses, wobble trap, and wobble skeet fields, plus offer areas to grill, relax between rounds and chat with other folks.